IzaacMammadov/docs.urbit.org/content/courses/hoon-school/E-types.md

 ```

 Type unions are mainly helpful when you need to match something that can
 have multiple options.
-We will use them extensively with `@tas` terms,
+We will use them extensively with `@tas`
-such as `?(%red %green %blue)` which would only admit one of those three
+{% tooltip label="terms" href="/glossary/term" /%}, such as `?(%red %green %blue)`
-tags.
+which would only admit one of those three tags.